 Lame jokes aside, the hike at Neist Point was one of the several glorious experiences that marked the 3-day tour to Isle of Skye that I booked with the Rabbie’s tour company.
 This tour set off from Edinburgh at an early hour of day 1, took the group of 16 to Portree in the Isle of Skye and then some prominent spots around on days 2 and 3, before returning to Edinburgh by the evening of day 3.

 The specialty of this tour was the bus driver-cum-guide.
 We were driven by the charming and intelligent Sean Gordon.
 A former history teacher (if I remember right) and now the owner of the farm on Aberdeenshire, Sean was a gold mine of information.
 While I did lose track of monarchy politics, his storytelling abilities were top-notch and inspiring.
 The most beautiful part of the journey to/ through the Isle of Skye is the beautiful landscape, the innumerable tales and the visual proofs of history that stand proud against a glorious backdrop.

 So without further ado, here is a list of highlights of my 3-day tour in two parts…

 Portree and charming little towns

-While I stayed at The Caledonian, off the main square, I had some amazing food at The Lower Deck and The Caluchllin Inn.
+The town has three prominent inns – The Caledonian, off the main square, The Lower Deck and The Caluchllin Inn.
 The town has several seafood restaurants that you MUST eat at; simply the best seafood in all of Scotland.
 Most of them are small cozy spaces with limited seating so I recommend getting a reservation.
 There seemed to be some gift shops too but I did not get a chance to pop into these.